tobi-ik/tobi-ik/README.md

 - 👋 Hi, I’m @tobi-ik
-- 👀 I’m interested in learning
+- 👀 I’m a web developer by day
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m a Master Student by night
-- 💞️ I’m looking to collaborate on project related to Big Data
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me? via LinkedIn /tobi-ik

 <!---